MSHS-OAO/OracleDriveInstallationandBoilerPlateScripts/README.md

 # Steps to Install Oracle Drivers on Servers with Linux OS

-## Description
+# Description

 This README should serve as documentation for installing the Oracle drivers on servers running using Linux OS, Specifically Ubuntu distribution.
-If you feel that the instructions aren't correct or found a better way to install drivers or instructions aren't intuitive, please contact `Data Warehouse Working Group` to discuss.
+If you feel that the instructions aren't correct or found a better way to install drivers or instructions aren't intuitive, please contact ***Data Warehouse Working Group*** to discuss.

-## Table of Contents
+# Table of Contents

-If your README is long, add a table of contents to make it easy for users to find what they need.

 - Java Installation
 - Downloading the necessary zip files from Oracle site